unisdr/delta/_docs/installation/shared-instance-installation.md

 ### 10.1 Health Checks

 > **Note**: The `/health` endpoint is currently under review.
-We are researching best practices for health check implementation in Node.js applications and will adopt these to DTS.
+We are researching best practices for health check implementation in Node.js applications and will adopt these to DELTA Resilience.
 Findings will be presented to the PMO for final decision.

 Planned health check monitoring includes:

 - **Application health**: Status of core services
 - **Database connectivity**: Connection pool monitoring
 - **Disk space**: Storage capacity monitoring